mharkness1/http_server_intro/README.md

 Additional tools used: [SQLC](https://sqlc.dev/) for autogeneration of typed interfaces and dababase methods; [Goose](https://github.com/pressly/goose) as a database migration tool.

+The main purpose of this project was to build a web server with additional database functionality, it does include a 'front-end' which is a static page found at localhost:8080 as well as a webpage found at the endpoint /api/metrics which returns the number of times the page has been visited.

 ## Local Set-up
 1. Copy repo